ourcodingclub/ourcodingclub.github.io/_tutorials/topic-modelling-python.md

 The first thing we will do is to get you set up with the data.

+{% capture callout %}
-__The data\* you need to complete this tutorial can be downloaded from [this repository](https://github.com/ourcodingclub/CC-topic-modelling-python). __Click on `Clone/Download/Download ZIP` and unzip the folder, or clone the repository to your own GitHub account.__
+The data you need to complete this tutorial can be downloaded from [this repository](https://github.com/ourcodingclub/CC-topic-modelling-python).
+Click on `Clone/Download/Download ZIP` and unzip the folder, or clone the repository to your own GitHub account.
+{% endcapture %}
+{% include callout.html content=callout colour=alert %}

 The original dataset was taken from [the data.world website](https://data.world/crowdflower/sentiment-of-climate-change) but we have modified it slightly, so for this tutorial you should use the version on our Github.